 Consisting of roughly 100-yards of curving white sands and clear sea, Tavares Bay is located shortly along the road heading east from Paia.

-Despite having easy access and a large car park, many lucky tourists discover they’ve got the beach nearly all to themselves.
+Despite having easy access and a large parking lot, many lucky tourists discover they’ve got the beach nearly all to themselves.

 Visitors rushing from Paia to the world renowned Ho’okipa Beach just down the road tend to zoom past Tavares Beach without realizing.